PTNobel/dotfiles/README.md

 Pretty self explanatory.....

 DISCLAIMER: I did not write the code in `contrib/`
-I wrote all the code in `bin/bin/` except part of `bin/bin/i3exit`, however I have extended it.
+I wrote all the code in `bin/bin/`.
 I have not put any copyright notices on any code I do not have copyright for.
 I have not removed the copyright notice from any code that contained a copyright notice.
 These files are available for any purpose and may have their own licenses.